Fumio Karashima

 People Also Ask

-Some of Fumio Karashima's most popular tracks include Little island, Piranha, American Tango, Dedicated To You, Lament.
-Listen to these songs and discover more from their extensive catalog.
+Fumio Karashima's most-played tracks include Little island, Piranha, American Tango, Dedicated To You, Lament.
+Listen to these songs and explore more from their catalog on this page.

 Japanese jazz pianist and composer.
 Born March 9, 1948 in Oita, Japan; died February 24, 2017 in Tokyo, Japan.
 After moving to Tokyo, he became a member of George Ohtsuka's group.
-On the occasion of p...
+On the occasion of performing with Elvin Jones in 1978, Karashima beca...
 Read the full biography on this page.

-You can find Fumio Karashima vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Fumio Karashima vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Fumio Karashima